Group Visits (10 or more persons)

 we bring our own picnics?
 We regret

-confectionery and a tea, coffee and hot soup machine are available in the Shop.
+confectionery are available in the Shop.

 Picnics may be taken outside, where there is limited seating available, or if